textadventures/quest/docs/translating_quest.md

 Releasing your translation
 --------------------------

 When you have finished your translation - and checked it works in your game - if you'd like it to be included with Quest so that other game authors can use it, please submit a new issue to the list at Github, and attach your translation.
+We would also be grateful for undates to existing translations.

 [Github Issue Tracker](https://github.com/textadventures/quest/issues)

+Note that Quest is only updated once or twice a year, so your changes may not become official straightaway.

 Keeping the translation up to date
 ----------------------------------